-Involvement: Though it might be argued that Manet was the first to take on the conservative art establishment, Monet was heavily involved in the impressionist movement.
+Involvement: Though Manet was the first to take on the conservative art establishment, Monet was heavily involved in the impressionist movement.
 For instance, he exhibited at and played a large role in the organisation of the first two independent impressionist exhibitions.
 He also produced the painting, Impression Sunrise, that got the impressionists their name

 Our selection of Monet's Top 10 Paintings is as follows: